silviamaggi/smd-com/_posts/2024-01-03-linkedin-collaborative-articles.md

 {% responsive_image_block %}
   path: assets/images/li-your-perspective.jpg
-  alt: Screenshot of a section.
+  alt: 'Screenshot of a section.
 Its title is: Ignoring accessibility.
 The text says: A fourth common mistake that UX designers can make is to ignore accessibility.
 Accessibility is the practice of designing products that are usable by everyone, regardless of their abilities, disabilities, or preferences.
 It helps you to reach a wider and more diverse audience, comply with legal and ethical standards, and improve your user satisfaction and loyalty.
 Without accessibility, you risk excluding or discriminating against users who have different needs or limitations, such as visual, auditory, cognitive, or motor impairments, and losing their potential value or revenue.
-To avoid this mistake, you should always consider accessibility in your design process, using methods such as personas, scenarios, guidelines, and tools.
+To avoid this mistake, you should always consider accessibility in your design process, using methods such as personas, scenarios, guidelines, and tools.'
   caption-true: {{ page.image-caption }}
-  caption: Not sure if I should feel patronised or encouraged by the quite basic and generic text
+  caption: 'Not sure if I should feel patronised or encouraged by the quite basic and generic text'
 {% endresponsive_image_block %}

 ## Why it doesn’t work